real-stanford/arx5-sdk/README.md

 ## Update (2024.12.05)

-Please checkout the `yihuai` branch for the latest update (not throughly tested) with the following features:
+Please checkout the `yihuai` branch for the latest update (not thoroughly tested) with the following features:

 - Unify the joint interpolator in both joint controller and cartesian controller for better smoothness
 - Support trajectory updating and velocity interpolation